Erling Haaland

-Erling Braut Haaland (/no-NO-03/; born 21 July 2000) is a Norwegian professional footballer who plays as a striker for club Manchester City and the Norway national team.
-Considered one of the best players in the world, and the greatest Norwegian player ever, he is known for his speed, strength, positioning, and finishing inside the box.
+Erling Braut Haaland (Note: Also spelled Erling Braut Håland) (born 21 July 2000) is a Norwegian professional footballer who plays as a striker for club Manchester City and the Norway national team.
+Widely regarded as one of the best players in the world and the greatest Norwegian player of all time, he is known for his speed, strength, positioning, and finishing ability, especially from inside the penalty area.

-Haaland began his senior career with Bryne and Molde before signing with Red Bull Salzburg in 2019, where he won the Austrian Bundesliga and the Austrian Cup.
-Haaland joined Bundesliga club Borussia Dortmund in 2020, where he won the DFB-Pokal in 2021.
-In 2022, Haaland transferred to Manchester City for a fee of €60 million (£51.2 million) and won the continental treble in his debut campaign: he set the record for most goals scored by a player in a Premier League season (36) and most goals by a Premier League player in all competitions in one season (52), winning the Premier League Golden Boot, European Golden Shoe and the Gerd Müller Trophy.
-He was also named UEFA Men's Player of the Year, IFFHS World's Best Player, and finished runner-up in the Ballon d'Or.
-He also ranks as Manchester City's eighth-highest all-time top goalscorer.
+Haaland began his senior career with Norwegian clubs Bryne and Molde before signing in 2019 for Red Bull Salzburg, where he won the Austrian Bundesliga and Austrian Cup.
+His performances in the UEFA Champions League earned him a move in 2020 to Bundesliga club Borussia Dortmund, where he won the DFB-Pokal in 2021 and was named Bundesliga Player of the Season.
+In 2022, Haaland joined Manchester City for a fee of €60 million (£51.2 million) and played a pivotal role in the club's treble-winning debut season, becoming only the second English club to achieve the feat.
+He finished as the top scorer in the Premier League, FA Cup and Champions League, setting records for the most goals in a Premier League season (36) and the most goals by a Premier League player in all competitions in a single season (52).
+At City, he has won two Premier League titles and three Premier League Golden Boots.

-Haaland has won several other individual awards: he is the only player to win Premier League Young Player and Player of the Season in one season.
-He won the 2020 Golden Boy, was named Bundesliga Player of the Season in 2021, and was included in the FIFA FIFPro World11 for 2021, 2022, 2023 and 2024.
-He has also set numerous records, including most goals in a Premier League season and the quickest to score eight hat-tricks.
+Haaland's individual honours include the PFA Players' Player of the Year, the UEFA Men's Player of the Year, the IFFHS World's Best Player and the Golden Boy awards, while he also finished runner-up for the Ballon d'Or.
+He is the only player to win the awards for Premier League Young Player and Player of the Season in the same season.
+He is also the quickest Premier League player to score eight hat-tricks.
+He was included in the FIFPRO World 11 for 2021, 2022, 2023, and 2024.

-Haaland represented Norway across youth level, winning the Golden Boot at the 2019 FIFA U-20 World Cup, where he scored a record nine goals in a single match.
-He made his senior international debut for Norway in 2019: he has earned 48 caps and scored 55 goals, making him Norway's all-time top goalscorer.
+Haaland represented Norway at the youth level, winning the Golden Boot at the 2019 FIFA U-20 World Cup, where he scored a record nine goals in a single match.
+He made his senior international debut for Norway in 2019, and has since scored over 60 goals, making him Norway's all-time top goalscorer.
+Haaland is the sixth player to reach 50 international goals in under 50 appearances, doing so in 46 games.
+At the 2026 FIFA World Cup, Haaland was named in the Dream XI as he helped Norway reach the quarter-finals—the nation's best-ever World Cup finish—scoring seven goals.